About me

 Recent papers

-April 2023 - Our paper was accepted at FAccT!
+March 2024 - Our paper Algorithmic Arbitrariness in Content Moderation was accepted at FAccT!

 In this multidisciplinary paper, we show the prevalence of arbitrary decisions in LLMs trained for content moderation and that these arbitrary decisions disproportionally affect underrepresented communities.
 Then, we discuss the implications of this finding on (i) freedom of speech, (ii) procedural fairness, and (iii) discrimination.